 A. Regional Nominating Committee Nomination

-- Identification by Regional Nominating Committee members
+- Suggestions by Regional Nominating Committee members.

 B. Qualification by Petition